Last updated 10 May 2022

 - it may have been committed by the child before the court.

-A ‘serious offence’ is an offence for which an adult could be imprisoned for 14 years or more (with a small number of exceptions) and which is not a Supreme Court offence (which is the most serious of criminal offences).
+A ‘serious offence’ is an offence for which an adult could be imprisoned for 14 years or more (with a small number of exceptions) and that is not a Supreme Court offence (which is the most serious of criminal offences).

 If the magistrate believes there is sufficient evidence, the matter is sent on to be dealt with by the relevant higher court.